ControlEverythingCommunity/MAG3110/README.md

 $> python MAG3110.py
 ```

-The code output is raw value of magnetic field in x, y, z axis
+The code output is raw value of magnetic field in X, Y and Z axis